plexsystems/sandbox-operator/README.md

 ### Default

-If no credentials are provided, the operator will create the `Role` and `ClusterRole` bindings using the values listed in the owners field.
+If no credentials are provided, the operator will create the `Role` and `ClusterRole` bindings using the values listed in the `owners` field.

 ## Creating a Sandbox

-To create a Sandbox, create and apply a Sandbox CRD to the target cluster.
+To create a Sandbox, apply a Sandbox CRD to the target cluster.

 The following will create a Sandbox called `foo` (the resulting namespace being `sandbox-foo`), and assign the RBAC policies to user `foo@bar.com`.

-### sandbox-foo.yaml
+### foo.yaml

 ```yaml
 apiVersion: operators.plex.dev/v1alpha1